 A coach may be any adult over 18 years of age, such as a parent, volunteer, older sibling, scout leader, or teacher.
 Please note: A coach can serve as coach for only ONE team.

-The coach or designated adult for the team must attend one of the mandatory coaches meetings offered on either Tuesday, December 4 or Thursday, December 6 at 7 pm at HCLS’ Miller Branch, even if s/he has served as a coach in previous years.
-In addition, the coach or designated adult must also attend one of the Battle logistics meeting on Tuesday, March 19 or Thursday, March 21 at 7 pm at the Miller Branch.
+The coach or designated adult for the team must attend one of the mandatory coaches meetings offered on either Tuesday, November 19 or Thursday, November 21 at 7 pm at HCLS’ Miller Branch, even if s/he has served as a coach in previous years.
+In addition, the coach or designated adult must also attend one of the Battle logistics meeting in the spring, either Tuesday, February 25 or Thursday, February 27 at 7 pm at HCLS' Miller Branch.
+See Coaches Reponsibilities page.

 How is the Battle played?

 Each team is responsible for reading the preselected list of books.
 Teams decide how to share this responsibility among team members and when to hold team meetings.